MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/overview.md

 `azd` supports several services for hosting your app.
 Services marked as **alpha** are experimental and will need to be enabled manually with [`azd config`](./reference#azd-config). **beta** features may experience breaking changes. **stable** features are not expected to experience breaking changes.

-For more information about each feature stage, see [feature versioning and release strategy](./feature-versioning.md)
+For more information about each feature stage, see [feature versioning and release strategy](./feature-versioning.md).
+For a list of all features and their stages, see [Alpha, Beta, and Stable Feature Stages](https://github.com/Azure/azure-dev/blob/main/cli/azd/docs/feature-stages.md).

 | Azure compute service    | Feature Stage  |
 | ------------------------ | -------------- |